 My research is concerned with the development of novel statistical methodology for Bayesian inference and model selection for high-dimensional complex data with a particular focus on designing stochastic epidemic models and fitting them to infectious disease outbreak data.

 Together with Phil O'Neill I have been an instructor for the module entitled "MCMC II for Infectious Diseases" at the Summer Institute in Statistics and Modeling in Infectious Diseases since 2010.
-This year our module will be delivered between Monday 22nd of July and Wednesday 24th of July.
+This year our module was delivered between Monday 22nd of July and Wednesday 24th of July.

-This academic year I am teaching (the first of part of) Statistical Models and Methods (G12SMM/MATH2011) module in the Autumn, and the Data Analysis and Modelling (G14DAM/MATH4067) modules throught the year.
-Students who are currently taking either of these module will find all the relevant information on the modules' moodle pages .
+This academic year I am teaching the Statistical Inference module in the Autumn, and the Data Analysis and Modelling (G14DAM/MATH4067) modules throught the year.
+Students who are currently taking either of these module will find all the relevant information on the modules' moodle pages.

 In previous academic years I have taught several modules, the details of which can be found on my Resume.